cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     be at least b bits long, where b is the number of bits output by the hash function H.
     In addition, at least one of the first b bits must be nonzero.
-    Finally, DST\_ext should be prefix-free encoded (e.g., by prepending one byte encoding the length of DST\_ext) to make it infeasible to find distinct (msg, DST\_ext) pairs that hash to the same value.
+    Finally, DST\_ext should be prefix-free encoded (e.g., by adding a one-byte prefix that encodes the length of DST\_ext) to make it infeasible to find distinct (msg, DST\_ext) pairs that hash to the same value.

     This method ensures domain separation as follows.